 There is no secret to co parenting.
 Some people may have a great relationship with their ex, and make it look easy.
 Others may never get along and the kid’s suffer.
 I am somewhere in between.
 I’ve been separated from my ex since April 2010.
-The catalyst may have been his 8 month affair with a coworker, but the separation triggered a year and a half of hospitalizations for mental illnesses that remain untreated to this day.
+The catalyst may have been his 8 month affair, but the separation triggered a year and a half of hospitalizations that left me alone to care for our girls.

 Now, he claims to be in a good place.
-He’s married to a women with 3 kids.
-When his kids come to visit they sleep on a pull out sofa in a living room they converted into a media/guest room.
-They fall asleep to pictures of their dad’s memorabilia, mainly special edition horror DVD’s, and sit on their electronics all weekend until their dad takes them to the mall and buys them something.
+He’s married to a women with 3 kids, all of whom were involved in his wedding.
+Our girls were not invited.
+When his kids come to visit they sleep on a pull out sofa and an air mattress in a living room they converted into a media/guest room.
+They fall asleep to pictures of their dad’s memorabilia, mainly special edition horror DVD’s.

 Give them confidence when they question his love

 The only thing I can do is to try to make them strong and happy the 324 days a year they are with me.
 When they are exposed to one of his episodes, I do damage control.
 I say things like,

 Your dad loves you, he just shows you love in a different way that we do.

 Your dad doesn’t always make the best choices, but he always loves you.